-Until I had a child with Cerebral Palsy (CP), I didn’t know what exactly it is and that there are several types.
+Until I had a child with Cerebral Palsy (CP), I didn’t know what exactly it was and that there were several types.

-There are some who can walk independently, walk with aid, and some move with a wheelchair.
+Some can walk independently, or with aid, and some move around with a wheelchair.
 Some have spasticity in their upper and or lower limbs, too.
 Some have intellectual challenges and some became doctors, lawyers and even beauty queens.

 Nine and a half years after my daughter’s diagnosis, I am now more aware and have better way of handling pity stares and comments from strangers we meet.

-I never highlighted my daughter’s condition when I introduce her to new people.
-I talk about what she can do and how she is at home.
+I never highlighted my daughter’s condition when I introduce her to people.
+I talk about what she can do and her daily life at home.

 She is funny even at an early age.
-She gives smart one-liners to your statements, and especially at her age now, she can make you laugh so hard you’ll hurt your tummy.
+She gives smart one-liner rebuttals.
+Especially at her age now, she can make you laugh so hard you’ll hurt your tummy.
 Her positive spirit will uplift yours.
 She’ll be the first one to ask “are you ok?“.
 She’ll even ask you if you have money for food and offer what she have.

 At school, she was voted as the “happiest kid” in her class.
 She has many friends, from classmates to Manong Security Guard.
+The tricycle drivers outside the PT place we used to go to also remembers her, she tagged them by numbers – Manong #1, Manong #2, which they find adorable.
 She is also very helpful and generous to her friends.

 These qualities of her are unknown at first impression.
-So when new people meet her, they will be confused, sympathetic in a wrong way, or express their pity.
+So when new people meet her, they will be confused, sympathetic in a wrong way (although I know it’s from ignorance), or express their pity.

-Since March is Cerebral Palsy month, I want you to be aware.
+Since March is Cerebral Palsy Awareness month, I want you to be aware.

 I want you to be aware that people with CP have the same drives as every person have .